nest/nest-simulator/doc/userdoc/sli_docs/neural-simulations.rst

 print to the screen, use ``screen`` and to hold the data in memory, set ``memory``, which is also the default for all devices.
 Data stored in memory can be retrieved after the simulation using :py:func:`.GetStatus`.
 To get a list of all available recording backends, run

 ::

-   SLI ] GetKernelStatus /recording_backends get keys ==
+   SLI ] GetKernelStatus /recording_backends get ==

 The list of available device models can be retrieved by calling ``GetKernelStatus /node_models get`.
 The most important devices are: